ACEsuit/mace-jax/README.md

 This repository contains a **porting** of MACE in **jax** developed by [**Philipp Benner**](https://bamescience.github.io/), **Abhijeet Gangan**, **Mario Geiger** and **Ilyes Batatia**.

+## Package overview

+MACE-JAX provides a JAX/Flax training stack for atomistic models, including streaming HDF5 data loading, gin-driven configuration, distributed training, and utilities for preprocessing and model conversion.
+It includes CLI entry points for training, preprocessing, plotting metrics, and importing Torch MACE checkpoints.
+Torch-to-JAX conversion is a core feature: it lets users bring in pre-trained foundation models and fine-tune them directly in JAX.
+Fixed-shape batching is supported for efficient compilation in JAX/XLA, but it is only one part of a broader end-to-end training workflow.
+The HDF5 dataset format matches Torch MACE, so the same HDF5 files can be shared across both implementations.

+### Key features

+- Streaming HDF5 loader with cached batch assignments per split (train/valid/test)
+- Fixed-shape batching driven by `n_edge` with derived node/graph padding caps
+- Gin-configured model/loss/optimizer stack with CLI overrides
+- Training CLI with EMA, SWA, checkpointing (including best-checkpoint), and W&B
+- Optimizer schedulers (constant, exponential, piecewise, plateau) integrated via gin
+- Torch-to-JAX conversion utilities and corresponding CLI
+- Multi-head training/finetuning support with per-head dataset configs
+- Distributed training via `jax.distributed` with per-process dataset sharding
+- Preprocessing CLI to convert XYZ to streaming HDF5 plus statistics.json output

 ## Test without installing

 ```sh